29-Year-Old Defensive Tackle – Arizona Cardinals

 Corey Peters Contract Information:

-Peters (knee) is active for Sunday's game against the Buccaneers, Darren Urban of the Cardinals' official site reports.
+Peters (ankle) is listed as inactive for Sunday's game against the Titans, Darren Urban of the Cardinals' official site reports.

 To instantly reveal our fantasy analysis of every player – including Corey Peters – simply subscribe now.